 First fashion show in the park

-Kirsti comes up with the idea of organising a fashion show in Esplanade Park in the heart of downtown Helsinki.
+Kirsti comes up with the idea of organizing a fashion show in Esplanade Park in the heart of downtown Helsinki.
 This marks the beginning of a new summertime tradition that continues to this day.
 Kirsti also brings joy to the friends of Marimekko with free fashion shows elsewhere in Finland at different times of the year.

 More young designers